-On rare occasions, the Pediatric Pharmacy Advocacy Group recognizes special contributions made by advocates (either an individual or an organization) that help advance and improve pediatric medication safety in the US and throughout the world.
-Not necessarily pharmacists, these advocates advance the mission and values of PPAG.
-Recognition is not necessarily given each year, but rather, the award is given upon achievement, usually during the PPAG Annual Conference.
+On rare occasions, the Pediatric Pharmacy Association recognizes special contributions made by advocates (either an individual or an organization) that help advance and improve pediatric medication safety in the US and throughout the world.
+Not necessarily pharmacists, these advocates advance the mission and values of PPA.
+Recognition is not necessarily given each year, but rather, the award is given upon achievement, usually during the PPA Annual Conference.

 Founder of the Josie King Foundation

 2008 PPAG Advocacy Award Recipient

 Sorrel King founded the Josie King Foundation in 2001 with her husband, Tony, after their daughter Josie died as a result of medical errors.